nrwl/nx/docs/shared/nx-core.md

 ### Creating a New Workspace

-Running `yarn create nx-workspace --preset=npm` creates an empty workspace.
+Running `yarn create nx-workspace --preset=core` creates an empty workspace.

 This is what is generated: